Machine & Operator Safety

 Establishing what is a machine safety deficiency

-By Danny C. Marmora Marmora Consulting
+November 15, 2016 by Danny C. Marmora Marmora Consulting

 Nov.
 15, 2016 – A food manufacturing client required my assistance regarding a “perceived” machine safeguarding issue.
 “Perceived” is used because up to the point of my involvement, the issue was considered adequately mitigated by the employer.
 The issue surrounded an already provided access door on a piece of packaging equipment.
 The door itself was a ubiquitous metal framed clear plastic interlocked door.
 The minimum starting distance off the floor and overall height of the door complied with CSA Z432 requirements.
 The provided safety interlock and safety relay was installed and operated as required.
 So the question remained — what would the “perceived” safety concern be?

 Upon operating the interlocked door of interest, a mechanical arm that indexed boxes from one area of the machine to the other would randomly fall from any position and continue to try to moving for any variable amount of time after the interlocked door was opened.
 The client remained concerned because they felt they had done what was required by providing a CSA Z432 compliant interlocked door and by doing do, establishing due diligence.
 They had used the proper interlocking switch and safety monitoring relay.
 A Pre-Start Health and Safety Review was also completed, satisfying O.Reg 851 S (7), but still the issue of this randomly falling arm persisted.
 The question remained — was there still a machine safety deficiency present?